WHO'S

 between.
 In order to

-reclaim your family's rightful place as leaders of the pack,
+reclaim your family's rightful place as leaders of the pack

 your dog needs some lessons in how to be a subordinate, not an equal.